ixudra/ixd-template/readme.md

  - Add redirect to your hosts file
  - Change the name of `readme.example` to `readme.md`: `rm -rf readme.md && mv readme.example readme.md`
  - Modify and replace temporary values in `readme.md`
+ - Modify and replace temporary values in `composer.json`

 ## CodeCeption setup